One of the biggest mistakes that are made socially can be miss reading the difference between leisure and pleasure.

-Many people today are busy and may be suffering from FOMO (Fear of Missing Out!) which means that even though you are planning to attend something you may not have actually told the person formally you are coming.
-A formal RSVP (from the French response required please) is a basic tenant of respect, no matter how you advise you are attending.
+Many people today are busy and may be suffering from FOMO ( Fear of Missing Out!) which means that even though you are planning to attend something you may not have actually told the person formally you are coming.
+A formal RSVP (from the French response required please) no matter how you advise you are attending.
 If an email was the invitation then an email will suffice, if it was via text then a text will suffice.
-For a formal invitation that has been sent on paper, a paper response by way of small card is appropriate.
-The wording should say: “It is with pleasure that I accept your kind invitation” or “It is with regret that I an unable to attend”.
+For a formal invitation sent on paper, a paper response by way of small card is appropriate.
+The wording should say: “It is with pleasure that I accept your kind invitation” or “it is with regret that I an unable to attend”.

-Please ensure this is done in a timely manner to allow your host to plan for the event at hand.
+Please ensure this is done on a timely manner to allow your host to plan for the event at hand.

 Sending other cards is slowly becoming a dying art, however, one act of sending a card is very valuable and personally connects you; it says you care enough about them to spend time and energy getting and writing and posting them your wishes.
 Think about sending cards for significant holidays if you celebrate Christmas or Easter or Ramadan or Chinese New Year.
 Sending birthday cards and condolences cards, baby arrival cards and congratulations on wedding, engagement or success news are also good ideas.
 Have a packet of thank you cards in the cupboard and have some generic cards you can send also.
 Get started on your Christmas or other holiday cards early as they come around each year.
 Cards acknowledge situations and say you care.

-Observing these customs and behaviours will ensure that your work social events are a source of pleasure for all involved.
+Observing these customs and behaviors will ensure that your work social events are a source of pleasure for all involved.